 BUSS® in Education

 We’re keen to work with schools to think about the implications of underdeveloped sensorimotor systems on a child’s journey through education.
-We’re always happy to run in service training sessions or work with schools in building their expertise in supporting children who have experienced developmental trauma.
-If you’d interested in talking to us more about this work, please contact us on info@bussmodel.org
+We’re always happy to run in-service training sessions or work with schools in building their expertise in supporting children who have experienced developmental trauma.
+If you’re interested in talking to us more about this work, please contact us on info@bussmodel.org.

 Training in BUSS® for schools is designed to build on trauma informed practice.
 If BUSS® is the starting point for a school, training can be adapted to include an understanding of the impact of trauma on the developing brain and implications for education.